Grab a Free Top on Orders $200+ With Code FREETOP

 What Is Nearsightedness or Myopia?

-If you suffer from nearsightedness, you’ll be able to see close-up objects clearly, but faraway objects may look blurry.
-So, for example, you’ll easily be able to read a book or a message on your cell phone, but you may struggle to see well when driving or watching your child on a sports field.
+If you suffer from nearsightedness, you can see close-up objects clearly, but faraway objects may look blurry.
+With myopia, you can easily read a book or a text on your phone, but you may struggle to see well when driving or watching your child on a sports field.

 If you have moderate to severe nearsightedness and it’s not treated, you could be at risk of other eye conditions, like macular degeneration, glaucoma, or cataracts.
-In a worse-case scenario, you may experience bleeding in the retina or retinal detachment, where your retina pulls away from its normal position.
+In a worst-case scenario, you may experience bleeding in the retina or retinal detachment, where your retina pulls away from its normal position.
 These can lead to permanent loss of vision.
-Yet another good reason to visit your eye doctor regularly!

 What Is Farsightedness or Hyperopia?

-If you have farsighted vision, distant objects appear quite clear to you, but nearby objects may look blurry.
-So admiring beautiful scenery or watching a movie will be easy, but you’ll probably find it more difficult to read the list of ingredients on an item in the grocery store.
+Farsightedness or hyperopia is the opposite of myopia.
+If you have farsighted vision, distant objects appear clear, but nearby objects may look blurry.
+Admiring beautiful scenery or watching a movie will be easy, but you’ll probably find it more difficult to read the list of ingredients on an item in the grocery store.

-People with farsightedness are usually born with it, but it can be worsened by head injuries, sinus problems, and migraines.
+People with farsightedness are usually born with it.
+However, head injuries, sinus problems, and migraines can worsen it.

 And if their eyes have to work too hard to see clearly, it can cause a squint — or crossed eyes.
 This is why it’s best to get them checked out early on so any issues can be corrected.